junxit/us-congress-bills-110/bill.md

   - **(9)** The items relating to sections 134 and 135 in the table of sections for chapter 12 are amended to read as follows:
   - **(10)** The item relating to section 146 in the table of sections for chapter 13 is amended to read as follows:
   - **(11)** *Certain appeals* Subsection 1295(a)(4)(A) of title 28, United States Code, is amended to read as follows:
-    > - **(A)** the Patent Trial and Appeal Board of the United States Patent and Trademark Office with respect to patent applications, derivation proceedings, and post-grant review proceedings, at the instance of an applicant for a patent or any party to a patent interference (commenced before the effective date provided in section 3(k) of the Patent Reform Act of 2007), derivation proceeding, or post-grant review proceeding, and any such appeal shall waive any right of such applicant or party to proceed under section 145 or 146 of title 35;
+    > - **(A)** the Patent Trial and Appeal Board of the United States Patent and Trademark Office with respect to patent applications, derivation proceedings, and post-grant review proceedings, at the instance of an applicant for a patent or any party to a patent interference (commenced with respect to an application for patent filed before the effective date provided in section 3(k) of the Patent Reform Act of 2007), derivation proceeding, or post-grant review proceeding, and any such appeal shall waive any right of such applicant or party to proceed under section 145 or 146 of title 35;

 - **(k)** *Effective date*
   - **(1)** *In general* The amendments made by this section—
-    - **(A)** shall take effect 90 days after the date on which the President transmits to the Congress a finding that major patenting authorities have adopted a grace period having substantially the same effect as that contained under the amendments made by this section; and
+    - **(A)** shall take effect 90 days after the date on which the President issues an Executive order containing the President’s finding that major patenting authorities have adopted a grace period having substantially the same effect as that contained under the amendments made by this section; and
     - **(B)** shall apply to all applications for patent that are filed on or after the effective date under subparagraph (A).
   - **(2)** *Definitions* In this subsection:
     - **(A)** *Major patenting authorities* The term major patenting authorities means at least the patenting authorities in Europe and Japan.
     - **(B)** *Grace period* The term grace period means the 1-year period ending on the effective filing date of a claimed invention, during which disclosures of the subject matter by the inventor or a joint inventor, or by others who obtained the subject matter disclosed directly or indirectly from the inventor or a joint inventor, do not qualify as prior art to the claimed invention.
     - **(C)** *Effective filing date* The term effective filing date of a claimed invention means, with respect to a patenting authority in another country, a date equivalent to the effective filing date of a claimed invention as defined in section 100(h) of title 35, United States Code, as added by subsection (a) of this section.
+  - **(3)** *Retention of interference procedures with respect to applications filed before effective date* In the case of any application for patent that is filed before the effective date under paragraph (1)(A), the provisions of law repealed or amended by subsections (h), (i), and (j) shall apply to such application as such provisions of law were in effect on the day before such effective date.
 - **(l)** *Review every 7 years* Not later than the end of the 7-year period beginning on the effective date under subsection (k), and the end of every 7-year period thereafter, the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (in this subsection referred to as the “Director”) shall—
   - **(1)** conduct a study on the effectiveness and efficiency of the amendments made by this section; and
   - **(2)** submit to the Committees on the Judiciary of the House of Representatives and the Senate a report on the results of the study, including any recommendations the Director has on amendments to the law and other recommendations of the Director with respect to the first-to-file system implemented under the amendments made by this section.